polyformproject/polyform-licenses/README.md

 [Polyform-Internal-Use]: ./Polyform-Internal-Use.md
 [Polyform-Small-Business]: ./Polyform-Small-Business.md

+The `master` branch contains drafts of ongoing work on [each license](https://polyformproject.org/licenses/).
+Released versions are tagged in this repo, with GitHub [releases](https://github.com/polyformproject/polyform-licenses/releases).

 ## License

 Each contributor licenses you to do everything with Polyform licenses that would otherwise infringe that contributor's copyright in it.